Ashutoshsharma2016/Visualization/README.md

 weightlbs : weight of the car in pounds. time-to-60 : this column will give you the information about the time is sec to pick the speed of 60 miles per hour.
-Year : this columns will give you the manufacturing year of that car. brand : give you the information about the company of that car.
+Year : this columns will give you the manufacturing year of that car. brand : give you the information about the manufacturing country,(in which country the car is manufactured).

 The dataset can be found in the data/ directory of this repository.